mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 super-users.

-In addition, the monitor needs to know which username and password a slave should use when starting replication.
+In addition, the monitor needs to know which username and password a replica should use when starting replication.
 These are given in `replication_user` and `replication_password`.

 The user can define files with SQL statements which are executed on any server